Hockey WA: Rechelle Hawkes Youth Award

 Is awarded to the player Under 21 years of age, who polls the most votes during the Premier League regular season.
-Is named after former West Australian and Australian Captain Rechelle Hawkes.
+It is named after former West Australian and Australian Captain Rechelle Hawkes.

-Grand Final Fairest & Best Medal
+Shirley Leece Medal

 Is awarded to the fairest and best player from the Premier League Grand Final.

 Roll of Honour

 Ric Charlesworth Classic

 In 2020 Hockey WA introduced the Ric Charlesworth Classic, a new domestic competition comprising the top players in the state.
 The tournament serves as a selection event for the Perth Thundersticks, the states team in Hockey Australia's premier domestic league, the Sultana Bran Hockey One.